 Are there any time limits?

-There is usually a three-year time limit when claiming compensation for personal injury.
+There is usually a three-year time limit when claiming compensation for a concussion.
 The time limit starts from the date of the accident.
 However, this time limit can be extended in certain circumstances, for example, if the Claimant was a child at the time of the accident or if the Claimant lost mental capacity as a result of the concussion injury.

 How much will a compensation claim cost me?